 ⁃ day after the birthday of a close friend you forgot to send birthday wishes to

 ⁃ an outfit you planned for the day only to realize there was a tear or a color patch or some missing buttons, and the alternative outfit was wrinkled.

 – your car running at full speed one minute, and then the next there’s a cough from the engine and the car gives up.
 You had to get it towed and call for a motorcycle to your destination.

 A Bad Mood Can Ruin an Entire Day For You, and Others

 The worst experience of this is when you wake up in this awry sort of mood and you can’t place exactly why, or move it to any other kind of okay.
 The mood just stays rotten and gradually eats you up.

 You find yourself feeling sour about most regular things you never would have given second thoughts about ordinarily – specific colors, room, bathing, watching tv, walking or simply talking.

-Now what changed?
+Now, what changed?
 How did it all go south and why can’t you get your groove back on?!
-You have tried taking steps backwards, recounting details of the night or previous day or hour, in a poor attempt to figure out when it all changed, just to reverse it.
+You have tried taking steps backward, recounting details of the night or previous day or hour, in a poor attempt to figure out when it all changed, just to reverse it.

 Ways to Quickly Get out of a bad mood